-The County will not repair or replace sod in the County's right-of-way that has been damaged by snow plows or by the use of sand, salt, or deicers.
+The County will not repair or replace sod in the County's right-of-way that has been damaged by snow plows or using sand, salt, or deicers.
 Also as stated above, the County will not repair or replace lawn sprinkling systems, exterior lighting systems, fencing, or other landscaping that has been installed in the County's right-of-way.